moldis-group/pople/benchmarks.md

 4 [G4(MP2)-XP enthalpy of formation for the PPE1694 dataset](#4-g4(MP2)-XP-enthalpy-of-formation-for-the-PPE1694-dataset)
 5 [G4(MP2)-XP enthalpy of formation for C60](#5-g4(MP2)-XP-enthalpy-of-formation-for-C60)

+## 1 G4(MP2) enthalpy of formation for 270 entries in the G3/05 dataset

+## 2 G4(MP2)-XP enthalpy of formation for 270 entries in the G3/05 dataset

 ## 3 G4(MP2) enthalpy of formation for the PPE1694 dataset

 [PPE1694_G4MP2.zip](https://github.com/moldis-group/pople/blob/main/benchmarks/PPE1694_G4MP2.zip)